White Shoes & the Couples Company (album)

-White Shoes & The Couples Company is the self-titled debut from Indonesian pop/jazz band White Shoes & The Couples Company.
-It was released in 2005 by Indonesian-based Akasara Records.
+White Shoes & the Couples Company is the debut album from Indonesian band White Shoes & the Couples Company.
+It was released in 2005 by Indonesian-based Aksara Records.
 The album made its re-release in 2007 when American label Minty Fresh signed the band to its label.
 The majority of the songs are in Indonesian, the band's native tongue.
+Today, this album is only available on American iTunes Store and Apple Music.
+The album has not been released on other streaming services worldwide.

 Track listing

 The album contains eleven tracks, and two bonus track.
 The track that titled Indonesian was noted below with literal English translation for global observer.